drduh/YubiKey-Guide/README.md

 # Purchase

 All YubiKeys except the blue "security key" model are compatible with this guide.
 NEO models are limited to 2048-bit RSA keys.
 Compare YubiKeys [here](https://www.yubico.com/products/yubikey-hardware/compare-products-series/).
+Yubico have also just released a press release and blog post about supporting resident ssh keys on their Yubikeys including blue "security key 5 NFC" with OpenSSH 8.2 or later, see [here](https://www.yubico.com/blog/github-now-supports-ssh-security-keys/) for details.

 To verify a YubiKey is genuine, open a [browser with U2F support](https://support.yubico.com/support/solutions/articles/15000009591-how-to-confirm-your-yubico-device-is-genuine-with-u2f) to [https://www.yubico.com/genuine/](https://www.yubico.com/genuine/).
 Insert a Yubico device, and select *Verify Device* to begin the process.
 Touch the YubiKey when prompted, and if asked, allow it to see the make and model of the device.
 If you see *Verification complete*, the device is authentic.